 1. Tap your network.
 You’ll never get your first teaching job unless you express some interest.
 Reach out to your schools and past instructors and teachers you know.
 Ask if they need subs or if they have entry-level ballet classes that you can teach.

 2. Cold Calling.
 It may seem intimidating at first, but cold-calling local schools can be a great way to learn about any job openings.
 It will also help you expand your teacher and school network.
-In addition, you should also learn what does temporary job mean, as this knowledge will be helpful in navigating the various employment opportunities within the education sector.

 3. Leverage Social Media.
 Use your facebook and Instagram accounts to get the word out that you’re currently teaching, offering private lessons, etc. It’s a great way to showcase your work in dance, and leverage it into teaching gigs.